 Colorado offers some of the best backdrops for photographing fall color in the entire country!

-In late September, early October, the areas around Telluride, Ridgway and Ouray come alive with shimmering golden aspens that sparkle against the jagged peaks of the San Juan Mountains.
+Colorado offers some of the best backdrops for photographing fall color in the entire country!
+In late September, early October, the areas around Telluride, Ridgway, and Ouray come alive with shimmering golden aspens that sparkle against the jagged peaks of the San Juan Mountains.
+The stunning views are endless as you embark on a scenic drive along historic byways, immersing yourself in a tapestry of turning leaves bursting in brilliant yellows, oranges, and reds.

-The stunning view are endless as this bumpy, hidden dirt road winds through a valley surrounded by jagged peaks and a tapestry of shimming leaves.
+One of the most captivating drives in this region is the bumpy, hidden dirt road that winds through a valley surrounded by jagged peaks.
+The stunning view are endless tapestry of shimming leaves.
 With grand vistas, golden aspen trees and furry pines, you'll find yourself immersed in jaw-dropping scenery at every turn.
+Each milereveals grand vistas, majestic golden aspen trees, and towering pine forests, creating the perfect picture.
 Be sure not to miss the John Wayne ranch from the original "True Grit" western, or Wilson Peak, made famous by the label on Coors Beer

 From Telluride: Take Colorado 145 west for approximately 5 miles where you will come to a turn-off for Last Dollar Road on the right.